AshleyYakeley/Truth/mkdocs/docs/declarations.md

 For example,

-* `namespace .Image.Metadata` refers to the namespace `Metadata` within the namespace `Image` within the root namespace
+* `namespace Metadata.Image.` refers to the namespace `Metadata` within the namespace `Image` within the root namespace
-* `namespace Image.Metadata` refers to the namespace `Metadata` within the namespace `Image` within the current namespace
+* `namespace Metadata.Image` refers to the namespace `Metadata` within the namespace `Image` within the current namespace

 Likewise, references to full names are either relative or absolute.
-Absolute full name references consist of names separated by dots, with a leading dot.
+Absolute full name references consist of names separated by dots, with a trailing dot.
 These names specify the namespace directly, and then the name within the namespace.

 Relative full name references consist of names separated by dots.